LexLowLevel/SydonOS/README.md

 # SydonOS
-Reseach mulikernel build in a safe language ( Clar ).
+Reseach mulikernel build in a safe language ( Rust ).
 A new integration of BarrelfishOS